 Dr Rachel Clewes graduated from the University of Leeds in 1997 with a BSc (Hons) in Genetics and Microbiology and then completed an MSc in the Biomedical Basis of Disease at Sheffield Hallam University in 1998.
 She then went on to work as a Scientific Officer in the Colorectal Cancer Unit at St Mark's Hospital, Harrow before moving to Eisai London Research Laboratories as a Research Associate working on occludin phosphorylation in brain cell extracts.

 She then moved to the US for a year working on PI3-kinase activity in breast cancer cell lines and PTEN mutations in human brain tumours at the University of California, San Francisco at the Comprehensive Cancer Center.
-Rachel then returned to Warwickshire in 2004 and joined the University of Warwick as a Research Technician working first at the Wellesbourne Campus with Prof. Jim Beynon on host- pathogen interactions in plants, before moving to the School of Life Sciences.
+Rachel returned to Warwickshire in 2004 and joined the University of Warwick as a Research Technician first at the Wellesbourne Campus working on host- pathogen interactions in plants, before moving to the School of Life Sciences.
 In 2014 she started working with Prof. Lorenzo Frigerio on plant aquaporins and their role in germination.
-This led onto Rachel’s PhD on the trafficking of tonoplast intrinsic proteins to the vacuole membrane, which she started in 2016 and is planning to submit soon.
+This led onto Rachel’s PhD on the trafficking of tonoplast intrinsic proteins to the vacuole membrane.

 Rachel joined Micropathology’s virology team in December 2020.